bytecodealliance/jco/docs/src/transpiling.md

 To disable this automatic WASI handling the `--no-wasi-shim` flag can be provided and WASI will be treated like any other import without special handling.

+Note that browser support for WASI is currently experimental.

 ### Interface Implementation Example

 Here's an example of implementing a custom WIT interface in JavaScript: